 She says “Hootsuite made their content marketing campaign into a video that was similar to the opening of every “Game of Thrones” episode.
 It elicited interest because it was familiar to Hootsuite’s intended audience but it was also innovative and intriguing in a way that showcased Hootsuite and what it has to offer”.

 So what makes content go viral?
 Well, it can be a variety of things.
 Most people use humor or emotion to elicit sharing.
 Which is why videos and memes are so often shared.
 They can help capture both the message and quick wit that people enjoy and like to share with others.
+You may find that reoptimizing content can also go a long way.

-As it pans out, videos, GIFS, and social media advertising are well loved and for good reason.
+As it pans out, videos, GIFS, and social media advertising are well-loved and for good reason.
 These all seem to play a role in what makes content go viral.
 People love sharing funny and interesting video type content.
 And brands can help boost it by social media ads.